rorizzz/libgraphic4C/README.md

 # libgraphic4C
-Includes libgraphics library and imgui library files, as well as some routines
+Includes libgraphics library and imgui library files, as well as some examples.